music-encoding/guidelines/_guidelines-v3/05-mensural/01-mensuralNotes/01-mensuralRules.md

 duration of each note is given as a proportion of a whole note using the **@num** and **@numbase**:

-{% include plainExample.html example="examples/mensural/mensural-sample154.xml" valid="false" version=page.version %}
+{% include mei example="mensural/mensural-sample154.xml" valid="false" %}
 The following example illustrates an imperfection (the two *longae*) in *modus minor perfectus* and *tempus perfectum* with the same *longa*-*brevis*-*brevis*-*longa* sequence but with an additional *punctus divisionis* between the two *breves*:

-{% include plainExample.html example="examples/mensural/mensural-sample155.xml" valid="false" version=page.version %}
+{% include mei example="mensural/mensural-sample155.xml" valid="false" %}